 The local college in North Tyneside is Tyne Metropolitan (Tyne Met) College (part of Tyne Coast College ).
 Tyne Met College offer a wide range of vocational (work related) courses and Foundation Learning Courses.

 Foundation Learning Courses focus on the skills needed for independence, confidence and the workplace.
 Most learners attend a “Links” (taster) course to help them to decide which is the best pathway for them.
-Tyne Met also have a 6th form College base (Queen Alexandra College).
-There are courses and support for learners with a wide range of special educational needs and disabilities.
 You can see the full range in the college’s on-line prospectus.

 There are other colleges which young people from North Tyneside attend, such as Newcastle College, Gateshead College, South Tyneside (part of Tyne Coast College), and Kirkley Hall (Northumberland College).
 Young people sometimes attend colleges in these areas to do a specific or specialist course.